After spending time in about fifteen different schools here in my first two months in Ghana in 2009, I now present you with…

 This meant that, even in the classroom of the extremely rural Ghanaian school I visited recently (where there wasn’t even electricity), there was a giant diagram of a uterus emblazoned upon the blackboard!

-I find this national sex ed initiative so admirable in the proactive way it addresses the central yet touchy issue.
+I find this national reproductive ed initiative so admirable in the proactive way it addresses the central yet touchy issue.

-And on a side note, it gave me a good chuckle to peek into a current student’s Reproductive Health notebook (pictured, left) and see her mis-copied title:
+And on a side note, it gave me a good chuckle to peek into a current student’s Reproductive Health notebook (pictured, above) and see her mis-copied title:

 Ooo– who knew the Middle Eastern condiment had such a spicy private life?